ICS311/ICS311.github.io/syllabus.md

 _Personal Topics_

-For topics that are not of interest to other students or are personal, you may email us, or request a private office visit.
+For topics that are not of interest to other students or are personal, you may email the TAs or professor as appropriate, or request a private office visit.
 If using email, put "ICS 311" in the subject line.

 _Communication with other students (e.g., group members)_